This website is operated by Contracts Advance Limited.

-Transfers of your information to outside of the UK
+Transfers of your information outside of the UK

 We may need to transfer your personal data outside the UK (e.g. our CRM system).
-We will only do this if appropriate safeguards are place in accordance with data protection legislation.
+We will only do this if appropriate safeguards are placed in accordance with data protection legislation.

 How long do we keep your personal information?